robshelly/pko-website/content/en/docs/concepts/revisions.md

 - **Archived**
   (Cluster)ObjectSet is shutdown and only acts as a revision tombstone for rollbacks.

-Additionally to these major lifecycle states, (Cluster)ObjectSets may be **Paused**, stopping reconciliation, while still reporting status.
+In addition to these major lifecycle states, (Cluster)ObjectSets may be **Paused**, stopping reconciliation, while still reporting status.
 This can be useful for testing and debugging.

 ## Rollout Handling